mfelleisen/Tsuro/Code/bugs.md

    - because it did not keep track of the port in addition to (x,y)
    - adding a test that moved a player 3 times accidentally discovered it

+4. in Common/board
+   - no-neighbors? removed a location from a list of tile specs
+   - TYPES would have caught this one

 ### Design Bugs

 1. equality for tiles was flawed